Salinas Steinbeck House

 Some items remain constant and others change to take advantage of the abundance of local produce grown in the area.
 Rolls are baked fresh each day.

 Some of the dishes seemed to be a throw back to the Victorian era, others were from the 1970’s when the restaurant first opened and others were very 2017.
 It was a good assortment that people of all ages can enjoy.

-I was happy to find vegetarian options on the menu.
-I had a grilled cheese sandwich made with brie and apple slices.
-The veggie wrap sandwich also looked great.
+My grilled cheese sandwich made with brie and apple slices was good, and the veggie wrap sandwich also looked great.